Frequently Asked Questions

-- Apply the 7 step Ranching For Profit Economic Model to your business to project profit or loss and identify profit drivers and “deadwood.”
+- Learn and apply the 7 step Ranching For Profit Economic Model to your business to project profit or loss and identify profit drivers and “deadwood.”

-- Complete an enterprise analysis for each part of your business.
+- Complete an enterprise analysis for an example ranch

 - Calculate gross margins and use them to make better production decisions.

 - Project and manage your cash flow.

 - Understand ecosystem function and why it matters